 Jon Paull, Director of Operations

 Jon has unmatched experience at scaling energy businesses from startup into established market players.
 Jon previously managed customer services for Simply Energy, a new energy supplier in Australia that now boasts a 12% market share.
 Subsequently, Jon has overseen operations for Alinta Energy and Horizon Power.
 Most recently, Jon was Head of Operations at hipster renewable supplier Bulb.

-Peter brings a wealth of digital service design experience to the team.
+Pete brings a wealth of digital design experience to the team.
 Previously Creative Director of a top London digital agency, Peter has used technology and user-centred design to make complex systems simple for an extensive list of organisations including the Labour Party, Sky, and the German software giant, SAP.

 Stuart Jackson, Chief Financial Officer

 Stuart has extensive experience of commercial and financial strategy in regulated markets, most recently as Founder and Director of OBI Strategy, a financial services consultancy, and prior to that as Head of Customer Acquisition at Barclaycard.
 Stuart also worked at the leading financial services and strategy consultancy, Marakon.

 James Eddison, Chief Technology Officer